Island Peak Climbing

 Thankfully, the best trekking agency in Nepal, MyEverestTrek, does all the paperwork while you sit back and enjoy your journey.

 Note: Since this is a trekking peak, you wouldn’t need any mountain climbing permit for Island Peak Trek.
-The permits are the same for all treks on Everest.
+The licenses are the same for all treks on Everest.

 Island Peak Nepal accommodation

 In Kathmandu: You get a decent room with an attached bathroom and hot showers in a three-star hotel.
 Also, you can switch to a higher facility of your own.

 Lukla to Lobuche: This is the classic Everest base camp route with many good lodges and tea houses.
 In this section, we will be staying in a local’s home.
 They offer us a cosy room on sharing basis.
 A comfortable mattress and warm blanket feel good after such a long trek.
 Food will also be provided in the tea house.